woggle/GPU-Programming-Assignment/README.part2.md

 [Wikipedia article](https://en.wikipedia.org/wiki/Kernel_%40image_processing%41).

 We use the 'extend' choice from the wikipedia article to handle edges.
+(This differs from the article linked off the Google doc.
+The provided implementation also does not flip the kernel like mentioned in that article.)

 Files:
 * `2d_convolve`: serial 2D convolution implementation and checking code